 About this Toolkit

-The policy toolkit translates ENSURED's evidence base into an accessible and actionable format to help policymakers make better strategic decisions on defending and transforming multilateralism.
-Explore our overarching findings, dive into a policy area, and discover what our cross-cutting research reveals.
+The policy toolkit translates ENSURED's evidence base into an accessible and actionable format to help European Union (EU) policymakers make better strategic decisions on defending and transforming global governance.
+Explore our findings, dive into a policy area, and discover what our cross-cutting research reveals.

 Policy Areas